Adrienne Haan

-Adrienne Haan (born April 7, 1978) is a German-Luxembourgish actress and singer who has appeared in theatre, cabaret and concert.
+Adrienne Haan (born April 7, 1978) is a German-Luxembourgish actress, singer, writer and producer who has appeared in theatre, cabaret and concert.

 Background

-Adrienne Catherine Haan was born in Essen, Germany on April 7, 1978.
+Adrienne Catherine Haan was born in Essen, West Germany on April 7, 1978.
 She holds dual citizenship in Germany and Luxembourg and she is a permanent resident of the United States of America.
 Her moniker is "Chanteuse Internationale".

 Education

 Haan graduated from American Academy of Dramatic Arts in 1999.
 In 2019, she received her master's degree in Applied Linguistics and English Language Teaching from St. Mary's University in London (Twickenham), England.
-She also studied at The Juilliard School in New York City and at the Cologne School of Music and Dance.
+She also attended courses at The Juilliard School in New York City and at the Cologne School of Music and Dance.